Explicit pulsating fronts and minimal speeds in periodic Fisher-KPP equations: Introduction and main assumptions

+Since Bramson’s work, there have been many extensions and alternative proofs, based on PDE techniques rather than the probabilistic arguments of the original papers; see for instance \cite{HamNol16}.
+In particular, \cite{HamNol16} generalized Bramson’s result to the periodic case considered here, but with a \emph{constant} diffusion coefficient $a\equiv a_0$.
+Their main result implies that the formula~\eqref{eq:X(t)} still holds in this periodic case, with $c^*$ given by~\eqref{eq:garfre} and $\lambda^*$ the corresponding minimizer in~\eqref{eq:garfre}.

-\paragraph{Contribution.} Our contributions are threefold: \begin{itemize} \item[(A)] In Section~\ref{sec:explicit-front}, under the logistic structure~\eqref{eq:logistic}, we identify a class of periodic media $(a,r,b)$ for which the Fisher-KPP equation admits a fully explicit entire solution, obtained via a change of variables that reduces the equation to a standard constant-coefficient KPP form; we then use the classical Ablowitz-Zeppetella profile~\cite{AblZep79} and transform it back to the original variables.
+\paragraph{Contribution.} Our contributions are fourfold: \begin{itemize} \item[(A)] In Section~\ref{sec:explicit-front}, under the logistic structure~\eqref{eq:logistic}, we identify a class of periodic media $(a,r,b)$ for which the Fisher-KPP equation admits a fully explicit entire solution, obtained via a change of variables that reduces the equation to a standard constant-coefficient KPP form; we then use the classical Ablowitz-Zeppetella profile~\cite{AblZep79} and transform it back to the original variables.
 This solution is a pulsating traveling front connecting the periodic stationary state $p$ to $0$. \item[(B)] In Section~\ref{sec:speed}, we derive a general formula that expresses the principal eigenvalue $k_\lambda^L[a;r]$ in terms of the principal eigenvalue of an elliptic operator with constant diffusion.
 Using this result, we construct a family of periodic Fisher-KPP equations of the form~\eqref{eq:KPP} for which the minimal front speed admits an explicit formula.
 These results are closely related to those of Nadin~\cite{Nad11}, who analyzed how the spreading speed depends on the coefficients in a space-time periodic Fisher-KPP equation, establishing transformations of the principal eigenvalue that our findings complement. \item[(C)] Using the formula of Section~\ref{sec:speed}, we derive explicit comparison bounds (for general $a$ and $r$) and quantitative large-period limits (for general $a$ and constant $r$) for the speed $c^*$.
-This last result recovers the large-period limit obtained in Corollary~2.4 of~\cite{HamNadRoq11}, but via a simpler argument. \end{itemize}
+This last result recovers the large-period limit obtained in Corollary~2.4 of~\cite{HamNadRoq11}, but via a simpler argument. \item[(D)] In Section~\ref{sec:bramson}, combining our change of variables and eigenvalue transform with the results of~\cite{HamNol16}, we extend their Bramson-type result to the case of a heterogeneous periodic diffusion coefficient $a(x)$.
+To the best of our knowledge, the Bramson logarithmic delay had previously been obtained in periodic media only for constant diffusion.